JorenDeBraeckeleer/ContextBasedSteering/README.md

 # Context based steering

 ## Basic steering behaviour
-To start of simple we make a simple seek behaviour.
+**Start:** we make a simple 'seek' behaviour.
-The agent will go to the marked place.
+- The agent moves to the marked location.

-Once we add a flee, arrive and wander behaviour we can start adjusting those with context steering.

 ## Basic context steering
-To start with the basics of context steering:
+1. Casting directional rays.
-We cast rays around the agent, this amount can vary depending on the behaviour you want.
+    - We cast rays outwards from the agent.
+    - The amount of rays can vary depending on the wanted behaviour.
-To make a simple example here, we cast 16 rays around the agent.

 ![ALT_TEXT](Screenshots/Agent_16Rays.png?raw=true "Agent_16Rays")

-Those rays combined will give us our final steering, but how do we get this...

-We create a vectors, with a size of the amount of rays, and initialize them with 0's at the start.

-The first vector we create is for the direction of the rays:
--Calculate the angle between every ray and assign the final direction of every ray to the vector.
+> A simple example with 16 rays.

-The second vector is for our positive values or 'interests':
+2. Create a vector for positive values or 'interests'.
--Our interest is the position we want to move to.
+    - Interests are postitions we want to move to.
--With our direction we are interested in and the direction of the ray we can calculate our interest for every ray.
+      - ```ray = dot(direction, postiveRay);```

 ![ALT_TEXT](Screenshots/Agent_PosRays.png?raw=true "Agent_PosRays")
+> Interest is in front of the agent.

-The third and final vector is for our negative values or 'dangers':
+3. Create a vector for negative values or 'dangers'.
--Our dangers can be obstacles, like we will use for the example, or many other things like enemies etc.
--If an obstacle intersects with a ray we can assign a value to the ray.
--This value, which means 'danger', will nullify the ray in the positive vector because something is blocking our way.
+    - Dangers can be obstacles, enemies, forbidden zones etc.
+      - ```negativeRay = isIntersectingDanger ?
+1 : 0;```
+    - Negative values negate positive values.
+      - ```positiveRay = negativeRay > 0 ?
+0 : postiveRay;```

 ![ALT_TEXT](Screenshots/Agent_NegRays.png?raw=true "Agent_NegRays")

-To get our final direction we add all the remaining positive rays and apply this direction to our agent.
+> Rays intersecting with the obstacle aren't used.

+4. Calculate final direction with remaining 'interests'.
+    - ```steering += direction * positiveRay;```

 ![ALT_TEXT](Screenshots/Agent_FinalDirection.png?raw=true "Agent_FinalDirection")
+> Blue ray is the final direction.

 ## Experimental context steering
 I tried improving the algorithm to get a closer result to the behaviour I was after.